misunders2d/personal_clone/README.md

 *   **Proactive Memory**: If the agent identifies information that could be valuable to remember, it will ask for your permission to save it to your knowledge base.
 *   **Explicit Commands**: The agent will always prioritize your direct commands to remember, recall, update, or delete information.

+## Streamlit UI

+The user interface for `personal_clone` is built with Streamlit.
+It provides a chat-based interface for interacting with the agent.
+The UI is defined in `main.py` and uses various Streamlit components to create a seamless user experience.

 ## Technology Stack

 *   **Agent Framework**: Google ADK (Agent Development Kit)
+*   **UI Framework**: Streamlit
 *   **Storage**: Google Drive for storing raw experience files.
 *   **Search & Retrieval**: Pinecone for indexing and semantic search capabilities.